Mary Jane Kelly: Character testimony

-Bowyer's testimony was then corroborated by McCarthy, who stated Bowyer had informed him: "Guv'nor, I knocked at the door, and could not make anyone answer.
+Bowyer's testimony was corroborated by McCarthy, who said Bowyer had told him: "Guv'nor, I knocked at the door, and could not make anyone answer.
 I looked through the window and saw a lot of blood."
-The two had reported their discovery to Inspector Reid at Commercial Street Police Station.
-McCarthy stated Kelly's rent was in arrears by 29 shillings.
-In discussing her character, McCarthy described Kelly as an "exceptionally quiet woman" when sober, but that "when in drink she had a lot more to say".
+They reported the discovery to Inspector Reid at Commercial Street Police Station.
+McCarthy said Kelly's rent was in arrears by 29 shillings.
+Discussing her character, McCarthy described Kelly as an "exceptionally quiet woman" when sober, but said that "when in drink she had a lot more to say".

-Mary Ann Cox also testified at the inquest.
-Cox testified she had known Kelly for eight or nine months, and that she had last seen her alive in Dorset Street at 11:45 p.m. on 8 November, "very much intoxicated".
-She had been wearing a red pelerine and a shabby skirt.
-Cox stated she had been in the company of a short, stout and shabbily dressed man who had a pot of ale in his hand.
-She had not heard any sound from Kelly's room when she had returned to her own room at 5 Miller's court at 3 a.m.
-The next witness to testify, Elizabeth Prater, stated she had heard a "suppressed cry" of "Oh!
-Murder!" at approximately 3:45 a.m., although she stated such cries were commonplace in and around Spitalfields.
-Also to testify were witnesses Caroline Maxwell and Sarah Lewis.
-Maxwell testified to having seen Kelly alive on the morning of 9 November; Lewis testified to having seen a stout man in a black wideawake hat standing in the courtyard in the early hours and to hearing a woman cry "Murder!" at "nearly four".
+Mary Ann Cox also testified.
+She said she had known Kelly for eight or nine months, and had last seen her alive in Dorset Street at 11:45 pm on 8 November, "very much intoxicated".
+Kelly had been wearing a red pelerine and a shabby skirt.
+Cox said Kelly had been with a short, stout and shabbily dressed man who had a pot of ale in his hand.
+Cox heard no sound from Kelly's room when she returned to her own room at 5 Miller's Court at 3 am.
+The next witness, Elizabeth Prater, said she had heard a "suppressed cry" of "Oh!
+Murder!" at about 3:45 am, although she said such cries were commonplace in Spitalfields.
+Caroline Maxwell and Sarah Lewis also testified.
+Maxwell said she had seen Kelly alive on the morning of 9 November; Lewis testified to having seen a stout man in a black wideawake hat standing in the courtyard in the early hours and to hearing a woman cry "Murder!" at "nearly four".